Twentieth Century Art

 The collection includes works by artists from the St Ives School, Sir Terry Frost, Wilhelmina Barns-Graham, Barbara Hepworth and William Scott.
 Among other British artists whose work is represented are Norman Adams, Patrick Caulfield, Elizabeth Frink, Kenneth Martin and Winifred Nicholson.
 Within the last fifteen years works by Andy Goldsworthy, Peter Howson and Albert Irvin have been acquired.

-The collection includes prints by major European artists such Julius Bissier, Eduardo Chillida, Andre Derain, Max Ernst and Henri Matisse, as well as the 'Constellations' series by Joan Miró.
+The Gallery also holds prints by major European artists such Julius Bissier, Eduardo Chillida, Andre Derain, Max Ernst and Henri Matisse, as well as the 'Constellations' series by Joan Miró.

 Our changing exhibitions focus on different parts of the collection at different times so if there is something you would particularly like to see, please get in touch at firstname.lastname@example.org.